-Multi F MAX with LGRED Refrigerant Piping Connections / Piping Routes
+Multi F MAX with LGRED Refrigerant Piping Connections / Piping Routes Figure 47: Removing the Base Pan Knock Out Hole.

 For Multi F MAX with LGRED outdoor units, piping can be installed in one of four directions: front, rear, right, and bottom.
 Whatever direction is chosen, plug the access holes with field-provided putty or insulation to fill all gaps.